-2 Copeland, Duffie and Yang (2021) estimate that banks made do with about \$50 billion in reserve balances before the crisis, and had \$1.3 trillion in balances in September 2019.
+2 Copeland, Duffie and Yang (2021) estimate that banks made do with about \$50 billion in reserve balances before the global financial crisis, and had \$1.3 trillion in balances in September 2019.

-3 This was the case especially for corporate debt, but segments of the US Treasuries market also experienced significant illiquidity, see Duffie (2020), Fleming and Ruela (2020), He, Nagel and Song (2020), Liang and Parkinson (2020), Schrimp, Shin and Sushko (2020)), and Vissing-Jorgensen (2020).
-Corporates drew down significantly on bank credit lines, see Kashyap (2020) and Acharya, Engle and Steffen (2021); and, dealer banks appear to have faced regulatory constraints in extending their balance-sheets for market-making, see Boyarchenko, Kovner and Shachar (2020), Breckenfelder and Ivashina (2021), Kargar et al. (2021), and Vissing-Jorgensen (2020).
-4 See, for example, Copeland, Duffie and Yang (2021), Correa, Du and Liao (2021), D'Avernas and Vanderweyer (2021), IAWG Treasury Market Surveillance Report (2021), and Yang (2021).
+3 Corporate debt, but also segments of the US Treasuries market experienced significant illiquidity, see Duffie (2020), Fleming and Ruela (2020), He, Nagel and Song (2020), Liang and Parkinson (2020), Schrimp, Shin and Sushko (2020)), and Vissing-Jorgensen (2020).
+Corporates drew down bank credit lines, see Kashyap (2020) and Acharya, Engle and Steffen (2021); and, dealer banks found it difficult to make markets, see Boyarchenko, Kovner and Shachar (2020), Breckenfelder and Ivashina (2021), Kargar et al. (2021), and Vissing-Jorgensen (2020).

+4 See, for example, Copeland, Duffie and Yang (2021), Correa, Du and Liao (2021), D'Avernas and Vanderweyer (2021, 2022), IAWG Treasury Market Surveillance Report (2021), Lopez-Salido and Vissing-Jorgensen (2022), Poszar (2019), and Yang (2021).

-To elaborate, intuition would suggest that when the central bank issues more liquid central bank reserves to finance its balance sheet expansion, the supply of liquidity to the financial system increases, bringing down illiquidity premia in markets, and reducing private financing costs.
+bringing down illiquidity premia in markets, and reducing private financing costs.
 This intuition neglects three key private sector responses.
 First, central banks effectively issue these reserves to commercial banks (henceforth "banks"), which typically finance them with short-term liabilities such as deposits, an offsetting claim on liquidity.
-Second, the liquid reserves themselves get further encumbered through additional bank-issued liquidity claims (such as lines of credit) and regulations preventing free use.
-Third, in times of liquidity stress banks may hoard spare liquidity.
-Put differently, central bank balance sheet expansion typically has a counterpart effect on commercial bank balance sheets, which could raise the future demand for liquidity, partly offsetting, and in some cases exceeding, the injected supply.
+Second, available reserves could shrink, or get further encumbered in future times of stress through additional bank-issued liquidity claims (such as lines of credit) and regulations preventing free use.
+Third, banks may exacerbate shortages by hoarding spare liquidity.
+In short, reserves expansion works through commercial bank balance sheets, which could raise the future demand for liquidity and constrain its supply, limiting its benefits and potentially creating costs.

-Let us elaborate on all this.
-We assume the central bank wants to expand its balance sheet, buying financial assets from the public markets with newly issued reserves.
+Let us elaborate.
+We assume the central bank wants to expand its balance sheet (during Quantitative Easing or QE), buying financial assets from the private sector with newly issued reserves.
 We take any direct effect of the asset purchases on economic activity initially as given, so as to focus on what happens to liquidity after that.
-We assume the reserves eventually find their way back to commercial bank balance sheets (so cash holdings with the public do not go up).
+We assume the reserves eventually find their way back to commercial bank balance sheets (so non banks cannot hold reserves and their cash holdings do not go up).
 Key in the analysis that follows is the mix of how banks finance these reserves.
 A number of authors (Calomiris and Kahn (1991), Dang, Gorton, and Holmstrom (2010), Flannery (1986), and Gorton and Pennacchi (1990), among others) have argued that banks have a comparative advantage in issuing short-term or demandable debt.
 Others (see, for example, Diamond and Dybvig (1984) or Stein (2012)) have attributed an implicit liquidity/money premium to demandable bank liabilities that makes them relatively attractive for investors, and Diamond and Rajan (2001) argue that one leads to the other.
 We are agnostic as to why longer-term financing (that is, capital) is costlier for banks, but assume functional forms that make it so.
-Naturally then, banks finance a large portion of the reserve expansion with demandable claims.
-5
+Naturally then, a first effect of QE is that banks finance a large portion of the reserve expansion with demandable deposits, an effect the literature has underemphasized.5

-We assume that after commercial banks get reserves, make loans, and set their capital structure to accord with these assets, there is a probability that the economy will become liquidity stressed, and the demand for liquidity in the real economy will increase significantly.
+We assume that after commercial banks get reserves, make loans, and set their capital structure accordingly, there is a probability that the economy will become liquidity stressed, and the demand for liquidity in the real economy will increase significantly.
 Demand will be concentrated on some banks.
 Call these the stressed banks.
 We assume that their wholesale depositors, fearful of any loss, withdraw their cash in such states, increasing the stressed banks' need for funds.